Carrot Halwa

 Instructions

-• Wash, peel and grate the carrots either by using a food processor or by hand.
+• Firstly, wash, peel and then grate the carrots either by using a food processor or by hand.

 • Heat a heavy bottomed non-stick pan with 3 tsp of ghee over low heat.